-(3) Upon a finding by the commission's executive director that there is evidence to support a finding that the core transport agent has committed an act constituting grounds for suspension or revocation of registration as set forth in subdivision (b), the commission shall notify the core transport agent in writing and notice an expedited hearing on the suspension or revocation of the core transport agent of the executive director's finding of evidence to support suspension or revocation of registration.
-The commission shall, within 45 days after holding the hearing, issue a decision on the suspension or revocation of the suspension or revocation of the core transport agent of the evidence presented at the hearing.
+(3) Upon a finding by the commission's executive director that there is evidence to support a finding that the core transport agent has committed an act constituting grounds for suspension or revocation of registration as set forth in subdivision (b), the commission shall notify the core transport agent in writing and notice an expedited hearing on the suspension or revocation of the core transport agent's registration to be held within 30 days of the notification to the core transport agent of the executive director's finding of evidence to support suspension or revocation of registration.
+The commission shall, within 45 days after holding the hearing, issue a decision on the suspension or revocation of registration, which shall be based on findings of fact and conclusions of law based on the evidence presented at the hearing.
 The decision shall include the findings of fact and the conclusions of law relied upon.